 Bonus hike to another world: Makaluapuna Point, also known as Dragon’s Teeth was formed by fierce wind and waves pushing a lava flow upward to ultimately harden into jagged spikes that resemble the teeth of a dragon… or so say the people who have seen dragons.
 Real or imagined, we’ll take their word for it and just enjoy this amazing sight, along with gorgeous views of Oneloa and Fleming Beaches, as well as Molokai, sitting right in front of you.

-There are 2 distinctive phases of Hawaiian history and culture.
-The time of Native Hawaii, when no foreigners knew of this paradise and Hawaiians practised their authentic culture.
+There are two distinctive phases of Hawaiian history and culture.
+The time of Native Hawaii, when no foreigners knew of this paradise and Hawaiians practiced their authentic culture.
 And, the post contact time, when the outside world learned of Hawaii and began landing on her shores.

 There are surprisingly many opportunities to connect with the different cultural rivers of Hawaii.